Guesthouse – homestay on Don Som, on of the 4000 Islands (Si Phan Don)

 Cooking Class, learn how to cook Lao food

-A great way to understand and learn more about Lao culture is to leanr how to cook Lao food.
+A great way to understand and learn more about Lao culture is to learn how to cook Lao food.
 Don Som Riverside provides Lao Cooking Classes.
-The cooking class includes a visit to a market on the Mainland, eating together and of course preparing and cooking Lao food together with explanation in English, Thai, Lao or Dutch or limited German.
-Find out more about this (very affordable) cooking class on the Facebook page 4000 Islands Cooking Class.
+The cooking classes include a visit to a market on the mainland, eating together and of course preparing and cooking Lao food together with explanation in English, Lao, Dutch or limited German.
+Find out more about this (very affordable) cooking class on this page or the Facebook page 4000 Islands Cooking Class.

 Fish like a local